-is a State funded comprehensive Academic Counseling Program designed to provide additional support to eligible fulltime students.
+EOPS is a State-funded comprehensive academic counseling program designed to provide additional support to eligible full-time students.

-Before applying for EOPS, students must have applied for the Board of Governor's Fee Waiver through the Financial Aid Office and have taken their placement tests through Matriculation.
-Both the Financial Aid office and Matriculation are located in Watson Hall for student convenience.
+Before applying for EOPS, students must have applied for the Board of Governor's Fee Waiver through the Financial Aid Office and have taken their placement tests or turned in placement test scores to the Assessment Center.
+Both the Financial Aid office and Assessment Center are located in Watson Hall for student convenience.

-Application period is open year round for CARE/DSPS/CalWORKs and Foster Youth students.
+The application period is open year-round for CARE/DSPS/CalWORKs and Foster Youth students.